 Choosing the Right Roofing Materials for the Right Job

-When replacing your shingles all together you may need to reseal the roof before installing them.
+When replacing your shingles altogether you may need to reseal the roof before installing them.
 This is an insulation issue as well as a secondary way to keep rain, heat, cold, and other elements like bugs out of the home's attic.
 Many people miss this step and find out later that they were supposed to do this.
 This is where the list comes in handy.
-When your going to do any project like this it is well worth taking the time to do some research, making a list, and doing it right the first time.
+When your going to do any project like this it is well worth taking the time to do some research, make a list, and do it right the first time.
 The list also helps you do your shopping!

 - Garden / Landscaping / Patio — 263

 - HVAC / Air Conditioning — 147

 - Cleaning / Maintenance — 144